richardayikwei/sentiment_package/README.md

 # Motoevsentiment
-A package for analysing swap related messages.
+A package for extracting and analyzing sentiment from EV motorcycle feedback provided by customers and employees.

 ## wsentiment subpackage
 This subpackage analyses WhatsApp related messages for sentiment.